AriTedeschi/BrandBank-api/README.md

 ### :hammer_and_wrench: Local run

-Once you installed docker, open the CLI at directory `/docker` and run docker-compose command to start up.
+Once you installed docker, open the command prompt at directory `/docker` and run docker-compose command to start up.
 ```
 docker compose up
 ```